-To prepare permanent information assets for transfer to State Records' custody you need to:
+To prepare transfers to State Records’ custody, you need to:

-- box or package the information assets - including listing the information assets for transfer
+• box and package the items – including listing for transfer

 Agencies should wait until a transfer proposal is approved before undertaking this work, or they may need to store the information assets onsite or with an Approved Storage Provider (ASP) for a longer period.